vuejs-translations/docs-cs/src/api/reactivity-core.md

 - **Details**

-  `watch()` is lazy by default - i.e. the callback is only called when the watched source has changed.
+  `watch()` is lazy by default - tj. the callback is only called when the watched source has changed.

   The first argument is the watcher's **source**.
 The source can be one of the following: